-The BC PNP Skills Immigration Technical Guide provides detailed, step-by-step information about how to register, apply, check your status or update your profile in BC PNP Online.
+The BC PNP Skills Immigration Technical Guide provides detailed, step-by-step information about how to register, apply, check your status or update your profile in the BCPNP Online portal.
 It also includes lists of the documentation you are required to provide when you submit an application.